Roman Concrete: The Enduring Legacy of an Ancient Technology

 Incredible facts about Roman concrete

 • Reinforced concrete (reinforced with steel rebar) did not exist.
-As a result, buildings lasted longer as they did not suffer from steel corrosion.
+As a result, buildings lasted longer, as they did not suffer from steel corrosion.

 • Pozzolana (derived from volcanic dust) made the concrete more resistant to salt water than our modern-day concrete.